Debt vs. Equity -- Advantages and Disadvantages

 - The company is usually required to pledge assets of the company to the lender as collateral, and owners of the company are in some cases required to personally guarantee repayment of the loan.

-Get a Free Legal Evaluation of Your Business Financing Issues
+Get Legal Help with Your Business Financing Questions

-Deciding whether to finance your new business venture through loans or giving shareholders a stake in your company is a serious matter and you should understand your options before making this decision.
-Money spent on a skilled attorney now can save you much, much more down the road.
-Consider getting an initial evaluation of your small business needs today, at no charge.
+Deciding whether to finance your new business venture through loans or by giving shareholders a stake in your company is a serious matter and you should understand your options before making this decision.
+Money spent on consulting with a skilled business attorney now can save you much, much more down the road.